 Many people who are in the process of starting a business consider using online forms to create an operating agreement to save money.
 It’s critical to understand that an operating agreement should be carefully tailored to meet the specific circumstances of your company.
 A boilerplate form that you find online will likely not be tailored to your business which can result in significant unintended consequences.
 Using an online form might save costs in the short-term, but it could also result in significant costs to the company if issues not addressed by the company’s operating agreement arise in the future.

-At O’Keeffe O’Brien Lyson Foss, we understand how important it for business owners and entrepreneurs to get the legal counsel they need from the start.
+At O’Keeffe O’Brien Lyson Attorneys, we understand how important it for business owners and entrepreneurs to get the legal counsel they need from the start.
 We provide effective and solution-oriented advice and representation so that our clients can focus on growing their businesses.
-Contact experienced business attorney Stephen Welle by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002.
+Contact experienced business attorney Stephen Welle by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002.